NimanshE/Information_Retrieval_CSD358_Assignment2/README.md

 ## Overview

-This project aims to implements a ranked retrieval system using the Vector Space Model (VSM).
+This project aims to implement a ranked retrieval system using the Vector Space Model (VSM).
 The system indexes a corpus of documents and allows for searching using free text queries.
 The documents are ranked by cosine similarity based on tf-idf (term frequency-inverse document frequency) scores.

 ## Files and Their Functions